 Do:

-- Greet people you meet. - Take off your shoes when you go into someone's home. - Always say thank you at the end of a meal.
+- Take off your shoes when you go into someone's home. - Always say thank you at the end of a meal.
 It is a customary gesture to the host(s). - Socialize with your hosts and others acquaintances.

 Don't: